biomchen/redistricting-sentiment/README.md

 ---

 ### 2.2 Methods
 I used Python programming language to develop three classes to quantify the parents' comments as sentiment score and to visualize the sentiments in interactive maps.
 Each of class has specific methods for analyzing data, saving outputs, and/or visualizing the results.
-Three classes is compiled together as a module named 'redistrict'.
-See below for details of functionality of each class as well as methods inside.
+Three classes are compiled together as a module named 'redistrict'.
+See below for details of the functionality of each class as well as methods within it.

 ### 2.2.1 redistrict Module
 This module includes three newly developed classes, `SentimentAnalysis`, `Shape2Json`, and `MapVisualization`.
 Below is brief description of each class.

 Class  | Description
 ------ | -----------
-`SentimentAnalysis` | Build a word score dictionary based on SentiWordNet 3.0; calculate the score of the sentiment of parents' feedbacks
+`SentimentAnalysis` | Build a sentiment score dictionary of words based on SentiWordNet 3.0; calculate the score of the sentiment of parents' feedbacks
 `Shape2Json`| Convert the ESRI shapefile to geojson file; convert coordinates from the Maryland geospatial reference to the world spatial reference
 `MapVisualization` | Visualize the sentiment score of different school districts on a interactive map